 Please let’s get vaccinated.
 Let’s get our whole community vaccinated.

 In the end, of course everyone does have a right to make his or her own decision.
 As a physician I can present you the facts, benefits and risks to help you make an informed decision and give you my highest recommendation on the subject.
-Whether or not you will contribute to help end this pandemic by getting vaccinated will be your decision to make.
+Whether or not you will contribute to help end this pandemic and protecting yourself and your loved ones by getting vaccinated will be your decision to make.

 Dr. Efe Sahinoglu